 Jennifer L. Bragg

-Health Care Enforcement and Litigation
+Health Care Enforcement and Regulation

 An experienced regulatory and litigation attorney, Jennifer Bragg advises FDA-regulated companies, as well as hospitals and health care systems, facing government investigations and U.S. Food and Drug Administration (FDA) enforcement challenges.
 She frequently represents pharmaceutical, medical device and food companies in crisis management situations related to products that have manufacturing or quality issues, helping them navigate the myriad of matters that arise in the context of product recalls, and also counsels on compliance, advertising and promotion issues.
 Additionally, Ms. Bragg conducts due diligence and related counseling in connection with transactions in the life sciences and health care industries.